OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 #### Demo: R code-chunk for YouTube video iframe in web edition, static image in PDF edition

-…as shown in Image <a href="#fig:youtube-sample-video">58</a>.
+…as shown in Figure <a href="#fig:youtube-sample-video">58</a>.

 <iframe src="https://www.youtube.com/embed/NuWg9Jrkrpw?start=64" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Image 58: Here’s a sample caption for a YouTube video, with option to add Markdown link (to the full video on a historical preservation server, such as CTDA).
+Figure 58: Here’s a sample caption for a YouTube video, with option to add Markdown link (to the full video on a historical preservation server, such as CTDA).
 Successfully avoids auto-play issue.
 YouTube video formatting in HMTL seems to be cleaner than Vimeo formatting.